gravitee-io/gravitee-sample-apis/README.md

 # Gravitee.io Sample APIs

-Some apis used to play with Gravitee.io
+Some apis to play with Gravitee.io

 * [gravitee-echo-api](./gravitee-echo-api/README.md)